 - have earned a minimum overall grade point average of 2.5 or better, in all courses outlined in the pre-professional phase;

-- have earned a minimum grade point average of 2.5 or better and no grade lower than a "C" in all Science courses of the pre-professional curriculum (Biology 100, 225, 226; Chemistry 101; Mathematics 170, 231; and Radiologic Technology 101;
+- have earned a minimum grade point average of 2.5 or better and no grade lower than a "C" in all Science courses of the pre-professional curriculum (Biology or NRHP 100, 225, 226; Chemistry 101; Mathematics 170, 231; and Radiologic Technology 101;

 - have repeated no more than 2 courses of the pre-professional curriculum due to failure,